BaguetteYeeter/eggpm/README.md

 └── build.sh
 ```

+First, EggPM checks the first line of the script to see if it has a preset.
+If
+so, it runs the preset file.
+Preset files all have a function called
+`run_preset`, which when run, activates the preset.
+This is so variables like
+name and version can be defined before the preset, so it can use those
+variables.

-First, EggPM runs the script with `bash` and extracts variables afterwards.
+Afterwards, it runs the main script and extracts variables.
+Then, it downloads
-Then, it downloads the file in `url` and matches it with the sha256 checksum in
+the file in `url` and matches it with the sha256 checksum in `checksum`.
+It
-`checksum`.
-It extracts the file with `tar -xf`.
-Finally, it enters the main
+extracts the file with `tar -xf`.
+Finally, it enters the main directory, so if
-directory, so if you run `eggpm -b packages/hello`, it would put you in
+you run `eggpm -b packages/hello`, it would put you in `packages/hello`.
-`packages/hello`.

 ```
 hello